-Any person or institution who has cause to suspect that a child under the age of 18 is abused, neglected, or dependent must make a report to the county department of social services (DSS).
+Any person or institution who has cause to suspect that a juvenile who is under the age of 18 and is not married, emancipated, or a member of the U.S. Armed Forces, is abused, neglected, or dependent must make a report to the county department of social services (DSS).
 G.S.
-7B-301.1
+7B-301.

-North Carolina law requires any person with cause to suspect that a child under 18 is abused, neglected, or dependent to make a report.
+North Carolina law requires any person with cause to suspect that a juvenile under 18 is abused, neglected, or dependent to make a report.
 This is called universal mandated reporting.
-Some states require only certain professionals to make reports, but in North Carolina the duty to report extends to everyone.2
+Some states require only certain professionals to make reports, but in North Carolina the duty to report extends to everyone.